oliviagallucci/README/README.md

 * Logo or banner
   * Usually created with [Canva](canva.com/).
 However, I am looking for a more <b>libre-friendly alternative</b>; please let me know if you are aware of one.
 * Description
-  * Include your core keywords and not much else in the About section.
+  * Include your core keywords and not much else in the description section.
-  * .
-  * .
 * Badges
   * Pre-existing [badges](https://github.com/Ileriayo/markdown-badges)
   * Make badges at [shields.io](https://shields.io/)